jaredlafer/runtime-updater/README.md

 as long as the updated function returns objects that are json serializable.
 It is assumed that the developer has thoroughly tested the function contained in the `update()` payload and can ensure its compatibility with the application.
 If a buggy or incompatible function is injected a 500 status will be returned when the endpoint is called.

 ## Logging
 Logging supports three modes "stream," "watched," and "rotate," with handlers for both a default and an access log.
 The logs are set up in `updateable_api_logs.py`.
 Log environment variables are stored in `settings.py`.
+Every request is logged.
 The logging is compatible with the flask factory pattern.
 Logging code was adapted from: https://github.com/tenable/flask-logging-demo.

 ## Limitations
 The code does not support updating flask routes or classes.
 For routes, I didn't have the time to untangle the flask code from the bytecode, so made a design choice to require that only functions that routes call could be updated.
 Likewise, I didn't have the time to implement injection for classes, though anticipate this being more complex.